jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 Both options may also use Tor to further obfuscate your IP address.

+# FAQ

+#### Q: Do I have to setup a full node?
+A: Yes: on hardware you control.

+#### Q: Do I have to setup a Tor Hidden service?
+A: Yes: This allows you to avoid exit nodes that **will** spy on your unencrypted traffic.

+#### Q: Is it Dangerous to setup a Tor Hidden Service?
+A: Normally not.
+We are not doing anything illegal here.
+You should not run an exit node (that is dangerous).
+You can block relaying, etc if you want to be safer.

+#### Q: Is Tor Broken?
+A: No. Tor is less anonymous than people once thought and is easy to misuse and misunderstand.
+Using Tor exactly as outlined above provides a clear security + privacy benefit.

+#### Q: Why should I go to all this trouble?
+A: Because you believe in freedom enough to experiment with cryptocurrency maybe?

+### Acknowledgments

+Thanks to [Andreas Schildbach](https://github.com/schildbach) (Android Wallet) and [Jonas Schnelli](https://github.com/jonasschnelli) (Bitcoin Core) for their input and feedback.

 ### Disclaimer

-This document has not been reviewed for accuracy and comes with no guarantees.
+This document comes with no guarantees.
 There may be other metadata, etc. which is leaked via this setup -- **[Feedback is welcome!](https://github.com/jonathancross/jc-docs/issues/new?title=Feedback: Bitcoin mobile privacy)**